xitizbasnet/Configure-Domain-User-Password-Policy/README.md

-To incorporate icons and blue-colored headings while keeping the document professional, we can still use Markdown with HTML for styling the headings.
-However, icons can be included by using Unicode characters or by referencing specific icon sets (such as FontAwesome) for web-based platforms like GitHub.
-For the sake of simplicity, I’ll use basic Unicode icons where applicable and apply the blue color to the headings using HTML tags.

-Here’s the revised version with blue headings and icons:

----

 # <span style="color:blue;">🔒 Configuring Domain User Password Policy</span>

 This document provides a comprehensive guide for configuring password policies for domain user accounts in a Windows environment using Group Policy Management.
 Properly configuring password policies is critical for securing user accounts and protecting sensitive information.